Colossians:

 Pace, R. Scott and Akin, Daniel L. (2021).
 Christ-Centered Exposition Commentary: Exalting Jesus in Colossians, Philemon.
 Nashville, Tennessee: B&H Publishing Group.

 Wright, N. T. (1986).
-Tyndale New Testament Commentaires: Colossians and Philemon.
+Tyndale New Testament Commentaries: Colossians and Philemon.
 (Leon Morris General Editor) Downers Grove, IL: Inter-varsity Press.

 ------------------------